CHRISTMASTIME IN COLONIAL WILLIAMSBURG

 Get in the Christmas spirit and join Tour Monkey’s Christmastime in Colonial Williamsburg!
 The entire historical heritage area is decked out for the holidays with decorations you would find in 18th-century colonial Virginia.
 You won’t find twinkling lights and strands of tinsel.
 Wreaths, for example, are adorned with everyday items from nature, such as pine cones, fresh and dried fruits, cotton, cinnamon sticks and strands of coffee beans.
 The decorations are charming … and so creative!

 Immerse yourself in early American history, with guided tours of Jamestowne and Williamsburg.
 Learn how Captain John Smith was instrumental in the survival and success of the 1607 settlement, and why Williamsburg displaced Jamestown as the colony’s capital.
 Understand the history, Christmas traditions and peoples of Colonial Williamsburg.
 You’ll tour Virginia’s oldest plantation, which has been in the same family for twelve generations!
-You’ll dine at authentic 18th-century taverns, and delight in a period holiday concert.
+You’ll dine at authentic 18th-century taverns, and delight in an interactive period performance at the historic Capitol Building.
 For a bit of fun, you’ll experience an over-the-top celebration of all things Christmas at Busch Garden’s Christmas Town.
 Highlights include strolling carolers, holiday-inspired dining, hot chocolate stands, a maze featuring 500 fresh-cut trees, multi-colored light shows, unique holiday shopping, and a train ride that takes you around the park.
 Daily full American breakfast, one lunch, wine tasting, and one dinner are included.
 This festive getaway is limited to 12 travelers!
 The activity level is moderate, with travelers able to walk at least 3 miles per day.

 - Gals only small-group tour with a minimum of 8 and maximum of 12 people